Skip to content

 718.230.6834

-Martin currently serves as the Secretary of The International Society for Theoretical Psychology (ISTP).
-He is co-editor of Journal für Psychologie, Associate Editor of Trends in Psychology, Scientific Board Member of Human Arenas, and on the Editorial Board of the International Review of Theoretical Psychologies.
+Martin serves as the Secretary of The International Society for Theoretical Psychology (ISTP).
+He is co-editor of Journal für Psychologie, Associate Editor of Trends in Psychology, Scientific Board Member of Human Arenas, and on the Editorial Boards of Theory & Psychology and the International Review of Theoretical Psychologies.

 Recent and Upcoming Books: